nushen96/lastpass_notes_extractor/README.md

 # Lastpass notes extractor

-This script extracts notes from an exported lastpass database (.csv file), and creates a txt file for each note.
+This script extracts notes from an exported lastpass database (.csv file), and creates a .txt file for each note.
-Those file can later be imported into apple's Notes App, for instance.
+Those files can later be imported into apple's Notes App, for instance.

 ## Prerequisites